NicholasWong13/5009CEM-QuitSmokingApp/README.md

-# Quit Smoking
+# Quit Smoking Android App
-A small android application to help smokers to quit smoking.
+This is aan android application created for 5009CEM Software Development Project to help smokers to quit smoking.
 Features:

 - Slash Screen: Loading page of the Application of the Quit Smoking App.
 - Overview: statistics about when stopped smoking, days not smoked and saved cigarettes, money and time